 Any other expense related directly to the injury

 Brain injury lawsuits can arise from a range of different incidents, from medical malpractice and drunk driving accidents to truck accidents, motorcycle accidents, bike accidents, pedestrian accidents, construction site accidents, and even slip and fall accidents involving a head injury.
-Our Houston personal injury lawyers can deal with all of these cases and many others.
+I can deal with all of these cases and many others.

 There is no special rule of thumb for how long a brain injury lawsuit may take.
 These cases do have a tendency to become quite complex as they are investigated.
 Every case is different and the amount of time needed to resolve each case will vary.
 Some cases settle out of court rather quickly while other cases may take months.
 Cases involving more than one client or more than one defendant typically require quite a bit of paperwork that must be meticulously prepared and presented by the personal injury lawyer.

-If you have suffered a brain injury in an accident caused by the negligence or willful disregard of another person, contact the Law Office of Joseph Onwuteaka, P.C. today.
-We will take the time to listen to you, go over the facts of your case, and present you with all of your options.
+If you have suffered a brain injury in an accident caused by the negligence or willful disregard of another person, contact me today.
+I will take the time to listen to you, go over the facts of your case, and present you with all of your options.

-Call (713) 903-8339 or contact us online to schedule a free consultation with an experienced, aggressive brain injury attorney.
-The Law Office of Joseph Onwuteaka, P.C., has been seeking justice and winning financial compensation for brain injury victims for over three decades.
-We diligently represent clients in Houston, Texas, and the surrounding areas.
+Call (713) 903-8339 or contact online to schedule a free consultation.
+As an experienced and aggressive brain injury attorney, I have been seeking justice and winning financial compensation for brain injury victims for over three decades.
+I diligently represent clients in Houston, Texas, and the surrounding areas.